pyconll/pyconll/README.rst

 -  Change the version in ``pyconll/_version.py`` appropriately.
 -  Merge dev into master **locally**.
-Github does not offer a fast forward merge and explicitly uses –no-ff.
+Github does not offer a fast forward merge and explicitly uses --no-ff.
 So to keep the linear nature of changes, merge locally to fast forward.
 This is assuming that the dev branch looks good on CI tests which do not automatically run in this situation.